Spicy Chicken Sheperd’s Pie

 Along with the wonderful flavors of this low carb and gluten-free casserole, it has the bonus of being easy to make and assemble.

-You could totally make this dish ahead the night or morning before cooking it and store it in the fridge.
+You could totally make this dish ahead, either the night before or the morning of the day you want to serve it.
+Just whip it up and store it in the fridge.
 I love meals like that same me time in the evenings are work or long days homeschooling.

 I haven’t tried freezing it yet, but I plan on doing that on my next Meal Prep Monday and I will update this post when I see how well it turns out.